 Setting and reviewing curricula and assessment standards as required by the GMC

-With assistance and input from each of the specialist advisory committees (SACs) JRCPTB sets and reviews the 30+ CMT, specialty and sub-specialty curricula incorporating lay, service and professional perspectives, leadership competencies and health inequalities.
+With assistance and input from each of the specialist advisory committees (SACs) the JRCPTB sets and reviews the 30+ CMT, specialty and sub-specialty curricula incorporating lay, service and professional perspectives, leadership competencies and health inequalities.
 We have since continued with an ongoing programme to develop curricula and assessment systems, working to the GMC's timetable for ‘minor' and ‘major' changes.

 Supporting trainees in their progress through training to certification